 However, even after launch day, it’s necessary to test everything again and again.
 Even a small alignment of buttons on your product page may determine customer satisfaction on your website.
 So, be careful and be ready to fix if there is anything wrong.

 The process of Magento 2 migration is displayed as this chart:

 E – Cost list for your Magento 2 migration

 Magento 2 migration is long-term and costly (both money and time), so, understandably, you will need to check all the quotations with several agencies.
 Magento agency usually quotes a Magento 2 migration by ET (estimated time) and charge you by the hour.
 However, not every agency will clarify all the costs that you may have to cover.

 Therefore, check this list and compare it with the quotation you get from different agencies.

 This is the fundamental and central cost of almost Magento 2 migration projects.
 Usually, you will need to pay by the hour for developers.
 The hourly rate can be varied depending on the developers’ level, the total of work that may need to be done, the developers’ country, etc.

 Along with the development cost, most agencies will require project management fees.
-And the dedicated project management has always been proved to be useful and worthy.
+And dedicated project management has always been proved to be useful and worthy.

-The total cost of development and project management for Magento 2 migration will be based on your website’s requirements and the complexity.
+The total cost of development and project management for Magento 2 migration will be based on your website’s requirements and complexity.
 The more you require, the more hours your developers and project manager need to work.
 It means more money needs to be paid.